aervnu/aervnu/README.md

 - 2007 born maniac.

-- Jobless for now.

-- Photo, regex, gaming and networking are my hobbies.
+- I like guns, cannons, missiles, and fighters.
+Plus photo, regex, and networking.

 ## How to reach me